watchly/docs/docs/reference/CLI.md

 ## Get started with Axiom CLI

-Axiom's command line interface (CLI) is an Axiom tool that lets you test, manage, and build your Axiom deployments/instances/projects by typing commands on the command-line.
+Axiom's command line interface (CLI) is an Axiom tool that lets you test, manage, and build your Axiom deployments and projects by typing commands on the command-line.

 You can use the command line to Ingest data, manage authentication state, and configure multiple deployments.